T20X/notes/C++Expressions.md

 const A& v = f(A());// ***A() will be destroyed right after calling f, leaving v a dangling reference***
 ```

+## tricky examples

+struct S {
+  static int static_member;
+  int data_member = 0;
+  int &lref = static_member;
+  int &&rref = std::move(static_member);
+};

+S f();

+By contrast, f().lref and f().rref both have int& exprtype because the ints they reference won’t be destroyed when the S object returned by f is destroyed.
+To push further on the file system analogy, destroying a class or array is like recursively deleting a directory—only the regular files in the directory will expire, not the files named by symbolic links in that directory.

 ## implementaitons

 note that foward forces you to provide Tp type as it won't be auto-deduced!